Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/baseline-assessment/index.md

 **Note: this tab is provided to confirm the ascertained conditions or disable one or more tabs, except the Cardiovascular diseases which must be confirmed here to open the related tab**.

-The Patient profiling algorithm and the risk of exclusion factors are illustrated in a flowchart here (link).
+The Patient profiling algorithm and the risk of exclusion factors are illustrated in a flowchart [here](https://github.com/Smartbear-Unimi/sb-ui-doc/blob/12-exclusion-criteria/content/en/docs/operating/exclusion-criteria/Flowchart.md).

-## Hearing Loss
+## Hearing Loss {#hearing_loss}

 Tick the Hearing Loss condition, or uses hearing aids in the tab Medical History, then confirm the patient's profile to activate the Hearing Loss tab.
 Click on the HEARING LOSS button to open the tab.